 - Adult Substance Abuse Services: Provides services to adults who experience difficulties with alcohol and other drugs and their families.

-- Adult Intellectual and Developmental Disability Services: Provides services to adults aged 22 and older, and their families.
+- Adult Developmental Disability Services: Provides services to adults aged 22 and older, and their families.

 - Child and Family Services: Provides services to children or youth who experience difficulties with mental illness, substance abuse or developmental disabilities and their families.

 Our Principles and Values

-In fulfilling our responsibilities to our community for providing guidance and oversight for Arlington’s programs for individuals who experience mental illness or mental retardation or substance dependence, we of the Arlington Community Services Board (ACSB) advance these principles and values:
+In fulfilling our responsibilities to our community for providing guidance and oversight for Arlington’s programs for individuals who experience mental illness or mental retardation or substance dependence, we of the Arlington Community Services Board (ACCSB) advance these principles and values:

 We value the dignity of each individual and shall proactively protect his or her human rights.
 All our programs and services, including those through other public, private or non-profit agencies, shall comply with the human rights mandates of the Code of Virginia.

-The ACSB will create an environment that allows for full participation by each individual in development of his or her treatment and service plan.
+The ACCSB will create an environment that allows for full participation by each individual in development of his or her treatment and service plan.
 Our goal is to achieve recovery and self-sufficiency to the maximum extent possible.